topoteretes/cognee/docs/index.md

 ### Run

-Add a new piece of information to storage
+Add a new piece of information to the storage:
 ```
 import cognee